koto-lang/koto/crates/cli/docs/core_lib/range.md

 Returns a copy of the input range which has been 'expanded' in both directions by the provided `amount`.

-For an ascending range this will mean that `start` will decrease by the provided amount, while `end` will increase.
+This will mean that `start` will decrease by the provided amount, and `end` will increase by the same amount.

 Negative amounts will cause the range to shrink rather than grow.